Chapter 5 Travelers with Additional Considerations

 - If an immunocompromised traveler were to become ill while traveling, what are the health care options (see Chapter 6, Obtaining Health Care Abroad)?
 What would the traveler do should medical evacuation be required?
 An immunocompromised traveler should have a plan for when and how to seek care overseas and how to pay for it.

 The traveler’s immune status is particularly relevant to immunizations.
 Overall considerations for vaccine recommendations, such as destination and the likely risk of exposure to disease, are the same for immunocompromised travelers as for other travelers.
 The risk of severe illness or death from a vaccine-preventable disease must be weighed against potential adverse events from administering a live vaccine to an immunocompromised patient.
 In some complex cases when travelers cannot tolerate recommended immunizations or prophylaxis, the traveler should consider changing the itinerary, altering the activities planned during travel, or deferring the trip.

-For purposes of clinical assessment and approach to immunizations, immunocompromised travelers may be thought of as falling into 1 of 4 groups, based on mechanism and level of immune suppression.
-Vaccine recommendations for different categories of immunocompromised adults are shown in Table 8-01.
+For purposes of clinical assessment and approach to immunizations, immunocompromised travelers may be thought of as falling into 1 of 3 groups, based on mechanism and level of immune suppression.
+The 3 groups are people who have 1) medical conditions without significant immunologic compromise, 2) medical conditions and treatments associated with limited immune deficits, and 3) medical conditions or treatments associated with severe immune compromise.
+Vaccine recommendations for different categories of immunocompromised adults are shown in Table 5-01.